adelallozy/cakephp-social-news-feed/README.md

-# SocialFeed plugin for CakePHP
+# SocialStream plugin for CakePHP

 ## Installation